LRSORRENTI/mySQL-Bootcamp/README.md

 ## Notes / Exercises for Colt Steele MySQL Boocamp

-These are notes I'll be taking during Colt's course
+These are notes and exercises I'll be taking during Colt's course